RubenMalacarne/ur5_interaction_system/README.md

 ### Pause Workflow
 This command temporarily halts the execution of the current workflow.
 The robot will stop its motion and wait for a resume command.
-- With Alexa: "Alexa, ask simulation to pause."
+- With Alexa: "Alexa, metti in pausa."
-- Via ROS2 CLI: Publish a true message to the /cr/pause_command topic.
+- Via ROS2 CLI: Publish a true message to the `/cr/pause_command topic`.
   ```bash
   ros2 topic pub /cr/pause_command std_msgs/msg/Bool "{data: true}"
   ```

 #### Resume Workflow
 This command resumes a workflow that has been previously paused.
-- With Alexa: "Alexa, ask simulation to resume."
+- With Alexa: "Alexa, riprendi."
 - Via ROS2 CLI: Publish a false message to the /cr/pause_command topic.
   ```bash
   ros2 topic pub /cr/pause_command std_msgs/msg/Bool "{data: false}"